cuongnv126/dom-aware/README.md

 ```

 #### Explain:
-`DomAwareBuilder` is an object that will keep on your condition as a chains
+`DomAwareBuilder` is an object that will keep all your conditions as a chain
-then it will try to execute one by one until your condition ready, then the
+then it will try to execute one by one until your all conditions are ready, then the
 task will be executed.

 That's mean, flow will be:
-- Document ready
+- Document ready.
 - Document found element with id is `content-box`.
 - Then `this.lightbox.init()` will be called.